LAURA L. DUNN

-Prior to practicing law, Dunn was an outspoken survivor and student activist who directly contributed to the U.S. Department of Education’s 2011 and 2014 Title IX guidance and successfully lobbied Congress to pass the 2013 Violence Against Women Act (VAWA) Reauthorization.
-She also routinely advised President Obama’s White House Task Force to Protect Students Against and served as the primary negotiator on the U.S. Department of Education’s VAWA Rulemaking Committee in 2014.
+Prior to practicing law, Ms. Dunn was an outspoken survivor and student activist who directly contributed to the 2011 and 2014 U.S. Department of Education Title IX Guidance and successfully lobbied Congress to pass the 2013 Violence Against Women Act (VAWA) Reauthorization.
+Ms. Dunn routinely advised President Barack Obama’s White House Task Force to Protect Students from Sexual Assault and served as the primary negotiator on the U.S. Department of Education’s VAWA Rulemaking Committee in 2014.
 For her advocacy, Vice President Joe Biden and Senate Judiciary Chairman Patrick Leahy publicly recognized Ms. Dunn.

 Ms. Dunn founded the survivor-led, Washington D.C. – based legal organization, SurvJustice.
 Survjustice is the only national nonprofit organization representing victims of campus sexual violence in hearings across the country and is the lead plaintiff in a pending federal lawsuit against the Trump Administration over Title IX.